Stellar triples with chemically homogeneously evolving inner binaries: Methodology

 In Section \ref{sec:GW}, we compare our CHE triple population to a CHE isolated binary population.
 To this end, we also perform population synthesis of isolated binaries with CHE stars.
 We sample $10^5$ isolated binaries at Z = 0.005 and Z = 0.0005 and evolve them with \texttt{TRES}.
 We sample from the same initial distributions that we assumed for the inner binaries of our triple population.
 Similarly to the triple population, we discard systems that are not CHE at ZAMS and stop the simulation, if a Hubble time has passed, or if any of the stars in the binary transitions from CHE to classical evolution.
 We only analyse binaries, in which the stars remain CHE throughout their entire MS lifetime (hereafter \textit{CHE binaries}).

 Throughout the paper, we estimate birth rate and merger rate densities of different evolutionary channels (discussed in detail in appendix, section \ref{subsec:app_norm}).
 In order to determine each of these quantities, one must know how common single and multiple stellar systems are.
 We assume two different stellar populations, with different binary and triple fractions.
-In the first, we assume that about 73 per cent of massive stars are found in triples \citep[with multiplicity fractions of $f_{\rm single} = 0.06$, $f_{\rm binary} = 0.21$, $f_{\rm triple} = 0.73$, see e.g.][]{MoeDiStefano2017}\footnote{\citet{MoeDiStefano2017} finds that 73 per cent of O stars are either in triples or quadrupoles.
+In the first, we assume that about 73 per cent of massive stars are found in triples \citep[with multiplicity fractions of $f_{\rm single} = 0.06$, $f_{\rm binary} = 0.21$, $f_{\rm triple} = 0.73$, see e.g.][]{MoeDiStefano2017}, whereas in the second test population, we assume there are no triples and about 70 per cent of massive stars are in binaries \citep[$f_{\rm single} = 0.3$, $f_{\rm binary} = 0.7$, $f_{\rm triple} = 0$, see e.g. ][]{Sana2012}.

+Regarding our first test population, we note that \citet{MoeDiStefano2017} finds that 73 per cent of O stars are either in triples or quadrupoles.
 Therefore $f_{\rm triple} = 0.73$ should be considered as a rough upper limit.
-We also note that \citet{Tokovinin2006} finds that there is a strong correlation between the inner period and the triple multiplicity; among solar type stellar systems, 96 per cent of the spectroscopic binaries with periods less than 3 days has a tertiary companion.
-Therefore CHE triples, which have also inner binaries with periods of few days, could have exceptionally high triple fractions too.}, whereas in the second test population, we assume there are no triples and about 70 per cent of massive stars are in binaries \citep[$f_{\rm single} = 0.3$, $f_{\rm binary} = 0.7$, $f_{\rm triple} = 0$, see e.g. ][]{Sana2012} \footnote{Strictly speaking, \citet{Sana2012} did not make any statements about triple fractions, but they found that 70 per cent of massive stars have companions that are sufficiently close such that mass exchange will occur some time in their evolution.}.
+However, \citet{Tokovinin2006} finds that there is a strong correlation between the inner period and the triple multiplicity; among solar type stellar systems, 96 per cent of the spectroscopic binaries with periods less than 3 days has a tertiary companion.
+Therefore CHE triples, which have also inner binaries with periods of few days, could have exceptionally high triple fractions too.
+We also note that tertiary companions have been detected for many massive contact binary systems \citep[see e.g.][]{Kennedy2010:ocms, Pavel2013:ocms, Lorenzo2017:ocms, Janssesns2021:ocms}.
+Regarding, the second test population, we note that \citet{Sana2012} did not make any statements about triple fractions, but they found that 70 per cent of massive stars have companions that are sufficiently close such that mass exchange will occur some time in their evolution.